TimMolga/vidly-app/README.md

 ## Introduction

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-To run the project, run the following:
+To run the project, do the following:

-### `npm i`

-Installs all dependencies required for the project.

-### `npm start`
+### Install the Dependencies

+From the project folder, install the dependencies:

+    npm i

-Runs the app in the development mode.<br />
+### Run the app
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+    npm start